What is FRUZAQLA® (fruquintinib)?

 • An innovation in mCRC treatment4

-Treatments that extend survival while preserving QoL are needed to reduce mortality rates in metastatic colorectal cancer (mCRC)1-3
+Treatments that extend survival while preserving QoL are needed in metastatic colorectal cancer (mCRC)1-3

 Colorectal cancer (CRC) can be deadly, with low survival rates for patients with metastatic disease3